Modern slavery still a scourge on society today

 Thanks to a groundbreaking initiative, The Salvation Army’s national Additional Referral Pathway (ARP) program is now on the frontline of support for those caught up in a nightmare of coercion, deception, and control.
 Often, it is their first port of call for help.

-“They (the victim-survivors) can be emotionally and psychologically impacted for the rest of their life due to the experience,” said Neenu Thomas, Program Manager of the Additional Referral Pathway program, as she reflected on the impact of slavery.
+“Survivors can experience long-term emotional and psychological impacts due to the experience, and recovery might take a lifetime,” said Neenu Thomas, Program Manager of the Additional Referral Pathway program, as she reflected on the impact of slavery.

 “It is a huge problem ...
 There are misconceptions that slavery is done and dusted.
-It has gone long back and nobody has been enslaved.
+It has been eradicated long back, and nobody has been enslaved.
 Now that’s not true.
-Modern slavery is actually very much still prevalent across the world … When we talk about slavery, we are looking into 200 years of history.
+Modern slavery is very much still prevalent across the world.
 It may not be in the same way, but it is still happening.
-Anyone can end up (in slavery) because of a specific situation.”
+And the truth is, anyone can end up in slavery because of a specific situation or circumstances.”

-But after two decades of relentless advocacy by non-for-profit organisations, for an additional referral pathway to specifically assist victim-survivors, a turning point finally came: the launch of the ARP Program in June last year, offering a long-overdue alternative.
+But after two decades of relentless advocacy by non-government organisations for an additional referral pathway to specifically assist victim-survivors, a turning point finally came: the launch of the ARP Program in June 2024, offering a long-overdue alternative.

 Now, victim-survivors have choices.

-The introduction of the ARP program ensures they can choose to go to police, report the case and get support as one pathway, or choose to come to the ARP program or any of its consortium members for support including the Red Cross Support for Trafficked People’s program or Forced Marriage Specialist Support Program for people who have experienced or are experiencing modern slavery.
+The introduction of the ARP program ensures they can choose to go to police, report the case and get support as one pathway, or choose to come to the ARP program for non-law enforcement support, including referral onto the Support for Trafficked People’s program or Forced Marriage Specialist Support Program for people who have experienced or are experiencing modern slavery.
 But if the person’s needs are different from what those programs offer, then the case workers connect that person with alternative options.

-“The program provides access to people who prefer not to go to police directly,” Neenu said.
+“The program provides access to people who prefer a non-law enforcement pathway,” Neenu said.

-“Among those walking the path to recovery, some choose a quieter road.
-Instead of seeking justice through legal channels, they turn to welfare support, looking for stability, healing, and a fresh start through services designed to meet their immediate needs.
-If they feel ‘I just want to recover and move on’, their journey may not involve courtrooms or legal battles, but it is no less courageous.
+“Among those walking the path to recovery, some choose a different way to seek justice.
+Instead of seeking justice through legal channels, they turn to support, looking for stability, healing, and a fresh start through services designed to meet their immediate needs.
 It’s a path shaped by personal choice, safety, and the hope of rebuilding life on their own terms.
-With the introduction of ARP, they have that option as well.”
+With the introduction of ARP, that option is available for everyone.”

 And the need is great.

-In less than just a year, ARP has received more than 450 enquiries.
-So far, 87 individuals have been formally referred for support.
+Over the first 18 months of operation, ARP has received more than 600 enquiries.
+So far, 150 individuals have been formally referred for support.

 Modern slavery can manifest in many ways and involve being forced to work under threat or harsh conditions with little or no pay, having no control over your job or personal life, or being made to repay a never-ending debt.

-It also includes being tricked into work that is not as described, being moved or recruited through force or deception for exploitation, or being pressured into marriage, especially if underage.
+It also includes being tricked into work that is not as described, being moved or recruited through force or deception for exploitation, or being pressured into marriage.

 At its core, the referral pathway program is about one thing: the individual.